'The tendril-awakening opening, launched by a bassoonist who made that solo's demands seem easy...'

 Originally from Hertfordshire, England and having achieved a high standard in bassoon, piano, organ and voice at a young age, Mark found his passion for music and was awarded two scholarships to begin his studies at the Royal Birmingham Conservatoire in 2015.
 Four years later he graduated with first class honours.
 As a modern bassoonist Mark also regularly enters competitions and auditions.
 In march 2019 he became the winner of the coveted Nicholas Hunka bassoon prize for the second time.
 Notable other performances include the Mozart bassoon concerto with the St John's Ensemble and Stravinksy's ineffable work, 'The Rite of Spring' in Birmingham's Symphony Hall.

 Mark is the bassoonist of The Inventus Quintet, and is a founding member of the group.
 The Group were formed in 2015 and Since then have gone on to be Finalists of the Sylvia Cleaver Chamber Prize and in 2018 they won the Leamington Music Prize.
 They can be seen all over the UK giving concerts, masterclasses and workshops to all ages.
-As part of their busy concert diary, Inventus are on tour in Dallas, Texas in April 2019.
-This spring also saw the release of their first CD and copies can be ordered from the quintet website.
+As part of their busy concert diary, Inventus had their first tour in April 2019 to Dallas, Texas.
+Last spring also saw the release of their first CD and copies can be ordered from the quintet website.